zobees/docker-steamcmd/README.md

 ## Usage

+Extends the [zobees/steamcmd-base](https://github.com/zobees/docker-steamcmd-base) image, providing a `steamcmd-run` wrapper command that:

-Installs the app specified by `STEAMCMD_APP_ID` into the directory specified by `STEAMCMD_APP_DIR` (default: `/data`).
+ 1. Installs or updates the app specified by `STEAMCMD_APP_ID` into the directory specified by `STEAMCMD_APP_DIR` (defaults to `/data`).

-Note that you must also set `STEAMCMD_APP_UPDATE` to a non-empty value to actually run steamcmd.
-This is required so that one-off commands on running containers do not inadvertantly change files that are in use.
+ 2. Drops privileges to the specified `UID` and `GID` (both default to 0).
+ 3. Executes the rest of the command line verbatim.

+In most cases you should be able to use the image as-is, however I highly recommended that instead you extend it and add any app specific startup scripts, health checks and handle graceful shutdowns appropriately.

+## Example

-For example you could run a 7 Days to Die dedicated server with the following command:
+Running a default 7 Days to Die dedicated server:

 ```
 docker run -d -v $PWD/data:/data \
   -p 26900-26902:26900-26902 \
   -p 26900-26902:26900-26902/udp \
   -e STEAMCMD_APP_ID=294420 \
-  -e STEAMCMD_APP_UPDATE=true \
   zobees/steamcmd \
-  ./7DaysToDieServer.x86_64 -logfile /dev/stdout -configfile=serverconfig.xml -quit -batchmode -nographics -dedicated
+  steamcmd-run ./7DaysToDieServer.x86_64 -logfile /dev/stdout -configfile=serverconfig.xml -quit -batchmode -nographics -dedicated
 ```

-In most cases you should be able to use `docker run` with no problems, however I recommended that instead you extend this image and add any app specific startup scripts, health checks and handle graceful shutdowns appropriately.

 ## Advanced

+#### Volumes

+The image defines no specific volumes, however you probably want to at least mount `STEAMCMD_APP_DIR` (defaults to `/data`).

 #### System user